 The role of PSARC establish a network of professional / volunteer organizations and public agencies to work together to address common emergency services needs.

 PEMA is supportive of the development of PSARC training standards, and PEMA has played a leadership role in facilitating the developing of the EPLO program and the Mission Resource Coordinator role in Pennsylvania.

 Most PSARC units provide comprehensive lost person search and rescue services.

 Several PSARC units carry the prestigious national Mountain Rescue Association certification.

 The major purpose of the coordinated efforts of PSARC teams is to provide a comprehensive approach to lost person search and rescue efforts in the field.

 PSARC teams have personnel with significant experience in Incident Command System operations.
 That experience is available to assist responsible officials from local and county governments.

+All standards are periodically reviewed.
 PSARC works closely with the Pennsylvania Department of Conservation and Natural Resources (DCNR); DCNR offers statewide testing and certification to the PSARC Field Team Member standards.